When and where is the sale?

 There are plants on my list that don't have prices or a catalog number.
 What's up with that?

 Those are plants that we are not offering in this year's sale.
+They should also appear to be crossed out.
 You can remove them by clicking the red REMOVE circle on the right side of the plant list, or leave them on if you want to remember what you got in a past year.

 Do you grow the plants yourselves?

-No. We buy the plants wholesale, mostly from local growers, and sell them retail.
+No. We buy the plants wholesale — 80 percent of them from local growers — and sell them retail.

 Where do you get the plants?